 The small groups and big tables were organized in two phases described below.
 In brief, small-group coordinators have organized events in Phase 1:

 From March 14 to March 17, we simultaneously hosted five small groups in different locations over the island.
-Each small group focused on a community-based workshop that also included poster and paper presentation, etc. The purpose of the small group venues was to bring the current issues, problems and challenges of social justice and biodiversity in Taiwan to an international audience and in the meantime to invite conference participants to share their related experiences to the local communities.
+Each small group focused on a community-based workshop that also included posters and paper presentations, etc. The purpose of the small group venues was to bring the current issues, problems, and challenges of social justice and biodiversity in Taiwan to an international audience and in the meantime to invite conference participants to share their related experiences to the local communities.

-Phase 2: One Big tables: all-in-one forums and exchanges
+Phase 2: One Big Table: All-in-one Forums and Exchanges

-Between March 17 and 18, we provided post-workshop forums and roundtable discussions in form of Pacific Rim big table exchanges at Chung Yuan Christian University (CYCU) in Chungli, Taiwan.
-All workshop participants joined the conference and shared what they learn from the different workshops.
+Between March 17 and 18, we provided post-workshop forums and roundtable discussions in the form of Pacific Rim big table exchanges at Chung Yuan Christian University (CYCU) in Chungli, Taiwan.
+All workshop participants joined the conference and shared what they learned from the different workshops.

 Key issues for the four small groups